 ... in the heart of extreme lands

-Whether it’s the Polar regions or along the Orinoco, the smaller size of our ships and their shallow draught mean you can get in as close as possible to these hard-to-access areas.
+Whether it’s the Polar regions or along the Amazon River, the smaller size of our ships and their shallow draught mean you can get in as close as possible to these hard-to-access areas.
 This close proximity offers you the opportunity to explore often inaccessible locations and see rare sights.
 Our teams are trained to be on the lookout for any unexpected surprises and moments that are part and parcel of an expedition cruise, and our flexibility allows us to adapt to these – this is the true meaning of exploration travel.

 Zodiac® shore visits and outings